 - We are in need of several large coolers with ice packs to store and carry the lunches.
 Please let your teacher know if you can bring one.

-April sharing is being passed around.
-Each students will have one night to spend with a special stuffed animal.
+April sharing will be coming to your house soon!
+Each student will have one night to spend with a special stuffed animal and enjoy a story.
 They will record their events in a class journal.
 Please be sure to send the bag and all of it’s contents back to school the very next day.

 Wow!
 March is Reading Month and is filled with lots of fun things you will want to know about:

-1. One School, One Book.
-Every Lincoln Park family will receive a copy of Judy Blume’s Tales of a Fourth Grade Nothing.
+- One School, One Book.
+On March 1st, every Lincoln Park family will receive a copy of E.B.
+White’s Charlotte’s Web.
 Please follow the reading schedule on the included bookmark and enjoy this book with your little one.
-CAUTION: It is extremely funny and might cause fits of laughter from yourself and your child.

-2. March Sharing – student readers.
+- March Sharing – student readers.
 Students were assigned a day of the month to read a book of their choosing to the class.
 Please help your child repeatedly practice this book and ensure they are fluent at reading it.
 Please choose a book that can be finished within 5 minutes.
+Please see your child’s assigned day on the calendar sent home on Friday, February 26th.

 February brings two very fun first grade celebrations.
 This year, we are celebrating the 101st Day of School…..since we are 1st graders!
-That same week, students will enjoy a Valentine exchange with their friends.
+Also in February, students will enjoy a Valentine exchange with their friends.
 Please help make these fun events possible by donating needed items through your teacher’s volunteerspot link.

 The holidays are over and January is here.
 It’s time to get back to school and focus on learning once again.
 Our sharing project for January will help us make some goals for the new year.
 Our school goal for these first graders is reading, reading, reading!